sitespeedio/sitespeed.io/docs/documentation/compare/index.md

 If you like our project, please give them also some extra love :)

 ## Comparing
+Compare two different HAR files and the result will look something like this:

-![Compare two different HAR files](https://raw.githubusercontent.com/sitespeedio/compare/master/docs/img/compare.png)
+![Compare two different HAR files](https://raw.githubusercontent.com/sitespeedio/compare/master/docs/img/compare.png) {: .img-thumbnail}

 ## How it works
 As long as your HAR files follow the [HAR specification](http://www.softwareishard.com/blog/har-12-spec/) you can use them in Compare.
 Standard HARs will give you some basic functionality and HARs from WebPageTest and sitespeed.io will give you more.